JayaCh/GetData_Project/README.md

 - `README.md`
 - `run_analysis.R`: contains the R code to clean the original data and write the tidy data to a text file
 - `codebook.md`: data to indicate all the variables and summaries calculated, along with units
-- 'tidydata.txt': the output text file
+- `tidydata.txt`: the output text file

 Notes:
 ======